Gain Capital / Open ECry Trading Service

 Gain Capital FIX Trading | Received a Logout message. |(Date-Time)

-These messages indicate various other reasons you cannot connect.
+These messages above indicate various other reasons you cannot connect.
+Follow the instructions below to resolve this.

-If you cannot connect to Gain Capital for any other reason, then do the following:
+If you cannot connect to Gain Capital for any other reason, then follow these instructions:

 - Select File >> Disconnect to prevent connection attempts.